avivkiss/warp/README.md

 ### Project Setup
 To install dependencies run `pip install -r requirements.txt`.

+Logs for the program will be stored in '/var/tmp/warp.log'.

 White space is significant in Python.
 For this project we will use 2 spaces for each level of indentation.